-1. Each Party shall establish or designate at least one impartial administrative or judicial authority, which shall be independent from its procuring entities, to receive and review challenges submitted by suppliers relating to the obligations of this Chapter and make appropriate findings and recommendations.

-2. In the event that a challenge by a supplier is initially reviewed by a body other than an authority established or designated under paragraph 1, the Party shall ensure that suppliers may appeal the initial decision to an impartial administrative or judicial authority, which is independent of the procuring entity that is the subject of the challenge.
+1. Each Party shall establish or designate at least one impartial administrative or judicial authority, which shall be independent from its procuring entities, to receive and review challenges that suppliers submit relating to the obligations of the Party and its entities under this Chapter and to make appropriate findings and recommendations.
+In the event that a body other than such an impartial authority initially reviews a supplier's challenge, the Party shall ensure that the supplier may appeal the initial decision to an impartial administrative or judicial authority that is independent from the procuring entity that is the subject of the challenge.

-3. Each Party shall provide that the authorities established or designated under paragraph 1 may take prompt interim measures, pending the resolution of a challenge, to preserve the opportunity to correct potential breaches of this Chapter, including the suspension of the award of a contract or the performance of a contract already awarded.
+2. Each Party shall provide that an authority established or designated under paragraph 1 may take prompt interim measures, pending the resolution of a challenge, to preserve the opportunity to correct potential breaches of this Chapter, including the suspension of the award of a contract or the performance of a contract already awarded.

-4. Each Party shall ensure that its review procedures are made generally available in writing, and are timely, transparent, effective and consistent with the principle of due process.
+3. Each Party shall ensure that its review procedures are publicly available in writing, and are timely, transparent, effective, and consistent with the principle of due process.

-5. Each Party shall ensure that all documents related to a challenge of a procurement are available to the impartial authority established or designated under paragraph 1.
+4. Each Party shall ensure that all documents related to a challenge to a procurement are available to any impartial authority established or designated under paragraph 1.

-6. Procuring entities shall respond in writing to a supplier's complaint.
+5. A procuring entity shall respond in writing to a supplier's complaint.

-7. Further to paragraph 1, each Party shall ensure that the impartial authorities established or designated under paragraph 1 provide to suppliers the following:
+6. Each Party shall ensure that an impartial authority it establishes or designates under paragraph 1 provides to suppliers the following:

-(a) a sufficient period of time to prepare and submit written challenges, which in no case shall be less than 10 days from the time when the basis of the complaint became known or reasonably should have become known to the supplier;

-- (b) the opportunity to review relevant documents and to be heard by the authority in a timely manner; - (c) the opportunity to reply to the procuring entity's response to the supplier's complaint; and - (d) prompt delivery in writing its findings and recommendations relating to the challenge, with an explanation of the grounds for each decision.
+- (a) a sufficient period to prepare and submit written challenges, which in no case shall be less than 10 days from the time when the basis of the complaint became known or reasonably should have become known to the supplier; - (b) an opportunity to review relevant documents and to be heard by the authority in a timely manner; - (c) an opportunity to reply to the procuring entity's response to the supplier's complaint; and - (d) prompt delivery in writing of its findings and recommendations relating to the challenge, with an explanation of the grounds for each decision.

-8. Each Party shall ensure that challenges are reviewed in a manner that does not prejudice suppliers' participation in ongoing or future procurements.
+7. Each Party shall ensure that a supplier's submission of a challenge does not prejudice the supplier's participation in ongoing or future procurements.